mtumilowicz/solidity-token-design-patterns-workshop/README.txt

 * represents a class of assets, whereas an ERC20 token represents a particular type of asset
     * entire collection comes from a single ERC-721 contract, with each item having its own TokenID
 * smart contracts define the ownership and transfer rights of a particular digital asset
+* case studies
+    * art
+        * artists don’t have to rely on gallery shows or live auctions to be able to sell their art
+            * monetize their projects without the physical resources needed to do that in the real world
+    * collectibles
+        * sports leagues including the NFL, MLB and NBA have all created digital collections
+    * gaming and virtual reality
+        * players will invest more when digital assets can be
+            * transferred between games or platforms
+            * traded on open markets, they will invest more of their hard-earned cash
+    * licenses and certifications
+        * easily verifiable with university smart contract
 * functions
     * erc20 like
         * balanceOf(address _owner)